 Fort Worth is blessed with a plethora of unique restaurants shaking up some amazing margaritas.
-We've taken it upon ourselves to list 10 of our favorite spots to sit back and unwind.
+Here are 10 spots to sit back and unwind.

 Joe T. Garcias